goodalexander/goodalexander.github.io/_posts/2023-08-08-memecraft.md

 Brands are powerful because they’re *not people* and can therefore infiltrate your mind more easily than an influencer.
 It’s not to say that people can’t become brands.
 That’s a whole other topic - Trumps, and Kardashians - are indeed a thing.
 But that brand is part of “The Trump Organization” or “The Kardashian Company”.

-Today we won’t be talking about how to turn yourself into a brand, or something so mundane, but rather something more simple.
+Today we won’t be talking about how to turn yourself into a brand, but a higher order economic and philosophical concept.
+I call it Memecraft.
+The art of maximizing your free will in the distraction economy.

 ## Defining a Meme